 Pathway 3 Reduction in Vehicle Miles Traveled (VMT)

-While the emissions reductions benefits of reducing VMT requires additional modeling, it can be assumed that reducing the number and length of car trips is possible by growing state and local investment in transit, micro-transit, rail, bike and pedestrian infrastructure, and other transportation services beyond the single occupancy vehicle will have a beneficial impact in the reduction of carbon emissions..
+While the quantitative emissions reductions benefits of reducing VMT requires additional modeling, it can be assumed that reducing the number and length of car trips is possible by growing state and local investment in transit, micro-transit, rail, bike and pedestrian infrastructure, and other transportation services beyond the single occupancy vehicle will have a beneficial impact on emissions.
 These transportation modes also have known public health, equity and other co-benefits.
 Increasing the use of these modes is contingent on several factors including service that mimics the convenience of driving, and is safe, reliable, and feasible for users who cannot drive, including people living with a disability.
 Use of these modes tends to be most feasible in urban and village areas where the land use density is adequate and is less feasible in dispersed rural contexts.
 Long term reduction of transportation emissions is also contingent on the commitment at the local, regional and state levels of supporting the state’s smart growth land use goals through infrastructure investment.

 1. Increase state, regional and local capacity to plan for VMT reduction and implement sustainable transportation strategies.